Colorectal Cancer Screening — Colonoscopy

 Aftercare

-Following the procedure, you will spend about 30 minutes in our recovery room before going home.
-If you have had a biopsy or any polyps removed, the samples will sent to an external lab and return to your primary care doctor for review.
-If you have been sedated for the procedure you will need someone with you to escort you home.
+If you have had a biopsy or any polyps removed, we will send the samples to an external lab for examination and return them to your primary care doctor to review the results.

-On rare occasions, complications such as fever, bloating, slight rectal bleeding and abdominal pain may occur.
+Occasionally, complications such as fever, bloating, slight rectal bleeding, and abdominal pain may occur.
+If you experience such symptoms, please call us right away.

 Why might I need a colonoscopy?

-A colonoscopy may also be used to diagnose conditions such as inflammatory bowel disease, diverticular disease, etc.
+A colonoscopy may also diagnose such conditions, as inflammatory bowel disease, diverticular disease, etc.

 They gave me all the necessary information and instructions – answered all my questions and provided constant reassurance that I would survive the procedure... and I did!